statamic/docs/content/collections/docs/assets.md

 ---
 title: Assets
 intro: >
  Assets are media and document files managed by Statamic.
-They can be images, videos, PDFs or even zip files and can have fields and content attached to them, just like entries.
+They can be images, videos, PDFs, zip files, or any other kind of file.
+Each can have fields and content attached to them, just like entries.
 template: page
 updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 updated_at: 1568644449